Placement of Children Looked After and Care Leavers Aged 16 and 17 in Semi-Independent Placement - 'Other Arrangements'/'Suitable Accommodation'

 SCOPE OF THIS CHAPTER

-These range from shared and supported placements with 24 hour on site support, to shared placements with different levels of day time support (private providers and registered landlords) to independent accommodation with floating / visiting support.
+These range from shared and solo placements with on site support, to shared placements with different levels of day time support (private providers and registered landlords) to solo accommodation placements with floating / visiting support.

 RELATED CHAPTERS